 In daily life, there is always YOU and there is always an audience or crowd.
 When it comes to tennis, there is a third person, your opponent.

 Never let the crowd or your opponent control you.
 Don’t worry the crowd is going to pass some good and some bad comments.
 All you have to do is ignore and just focus on your ultimate goal – winning the match.

 In the same way, if you let your opponent control you, you will be playing more like a reactive game instead of aggressive according to your strategy.
 A reactive game means you are playing their game not yours.

-It’s good to react to your opponent but in a different way.
+It’s good to react to your opponent but differently.
 So, you will be closely monitoring your opponent and understanding his/her weaknesses.
 And then use those weaknesses against him/her.

 7. Learn or Stress – Choice is Yours

-We all face stressful situations in tennis and in our daily life as well.
+We all face stressful situations in tennis and our daily life as well.
 Stress is good because if you don’t get stressful situations, how would you get experience or learn about new tactics?

 There are two types of players in tennis.
 One who faces tough situations and learns something new from them and makes this stressful moment in their favor.

 You guessed it right!
-The other one gets stress and completely submits himself/herself to the bad situation and ends up in more stressful situations instead of focusing on the ways of getting out of this stressful moment.
+The other one gets stressed and completely submits himself/herself to the bad situation and ends up in more stressful situations instead of focusing on the ways of getting out of this stressful moment.

 What I am trying to say is not just focus on the effect rather focus on the cause.
 It’s more like cause-effect formula.